 It has 820,000 speakers.
 Swabian has great dialectal diversity, and there is more than one language in Swabian.

 Lower Swabian is spoken in and around Stuttgart and in the Eastern Black Forest.
-It is also spoken north of Stuttgart up to around Pforzheim and Heilbronn, where it starts shading into East Franconian.
+It is not fully intelligible with Upper Swabian (see the Würtingen entry below).
+In fact, separate languages develop quickly only a few miles from the Upper Swabian/Lower Swabian border.
+Lower Swabian is also spoken north of Stuttgart up to around Pforzheim and Heilbronn, where it starts shading into East Franconian.
 Some of the big cities in the Lower Swabia area include Esslingen, Reutlingen and Tubingen.

-Würtingen Lower Swabian is a separate language spoken in Würtingen, 35 miles south of Stuttgart.
+Würtingen Lower Swabian is a divergent Upper Swabian dialect spoken in Würtingen, 35 miles south of Stuttgart.
 It is not intelligible with the Upper Swabian spoken just six miles away and may not be intelligible with the rest of Lower Swabian.
+Investigation is needed to determine if Würtingen is intelligible with the rest of Lower Swabian.